mostly-ai/virtualdatalab/README.md

 * DataFrame columns are either of type `numeric` or `categorical`
 * No NaN values.
 NaN values in categorical columns will be treated as the empty string

+The helper method `target_data_manipulation.prepare_common_data_format` can read in CSV files, and provides data in the required format.

 ## Features